Here are some answers to commonly asked questions. If you have any questions please send an email to firstname.lastname@example.org

 Seeds like lettuce, arugula, radish microgreens, beet microgreens, and wheatberries should be planted liberally.
 Spread a thin layer of all seeds covering the surface and cover with growing medium.

-The only current variety available that should have 1-2 max growing is the Thai hot pepper seeds.
-1 seedling can produce one big plant with hundreds of blossoms and peppers.
-Plant 2-3 but thin, or cut after sprouting or gently remove and repot, so that only 1 occupies a container.
+The only current varieties available that should have 1 sprout growing are the Thai hot pepper, tomato, and fairytale eggplant.
+1 seedling can produce one big plant with hundreds of blossoms and fruit.
+Plant all the seeds to ensure germination but thin, or cut extras after sprouting or gently remove and repot, so that only 1 occupies a container.

 Will my microgreens grow back after cutting?